Revisiting Old-school Snacks Chuco Style

-When my family finally moved to El Paso, my cousins are credited for sharing their culinary treats with me.
+When my family finally moved to El Paso, I have my cousins to thank for sharing their culinary after-school treats.

 This was not your ordinary bologna sandwich; this was a slice of bologna fried in a pan and either tucked in between two slices of bread or wrapped in a warm flour or corn tortilla.

 There is no other joy than a warm tortilla (corn or flour) with melted butter and a dash of salt.